eskns/styledwindcss/README.md

 # styledwindcss
 Enables the use of any version of tailwindcss with any version of @emotion/styled

 The inspiration for this project came from twin.macro.
 You can use any version of tailwindcss with any version of @emotion/styled.
 You need to install (whatever versions of) those packages independently in addition to styledwindcss.
 Our code is way simpler.
 We have one file index.js and it has 4 lines of code and it allows you to do the samething as twin.macro.
 Both approaches use tagged templates with interpolation twice.
-They use styled-components in the outer interpolation and tailwindcss in the inner interpolation. **We do the opposite and use tailwindcss in the outer interpolation and styled-components in the inner interpolation.**
+Twin.macro uses styled-components in the outer interpolation and tailwindcss in the inner interpolation. **We do the opposite and use tailwindcss in the outer interpolation and styled-components in the inner interpolation.**

 ## install
 npm install tailwindcss